Unable to send feedback at this time. Please try again later.

 Don't slam your transactional data store with reporting queries.

 Your customers don't care that you need to run analytics on their buying behavior.
 They just want a snappy user experience.

 Spin up a cloud data warehouse, such as IBM Db2 Warehouse on Cloud to run analytics on data from your transactional data store.
 Keep your reports and dashboards up to date by sending small amounts of data from the source, and always have an up-to-date view of your business.

-You must sign up for a Bluemix account that creates an IBMid if you don't already have one.
+You must sign up for an IBM Cloud account that creates an IBMid if you don't already have one.

-Use your IBMid to log in to Bluemix before you can download IBM Lift CLI.
+Use your IBMid to log in to IBM Cloud before you can download IBM Lift CLI.

-It looks like you're a member of multiple Bluemix accounts.
+It looks like you're a member of multiple IBM Cloud accounts.
 Select the appropriate account for your Lift CLI activity:

 The IBM Database Conversion Workbench helps you migrate your source schema to IBM Db2 Warehouse on Cloud.
 It will examine your source DDL and automatically convert it to make the DDL compatible with your target engine.
 If the Database Conversion Workbench can't convert something automatically, you'll get a report detailing the steps you'll need to take to complete the conversion.